Many businesses have been flocking to Delaware for incorporation, enjoying one of the best tax and legal environments.

-1. What is foreign qualification?
+1. What is a foreign qualification?

 Foreign qualification is the process of asking for permission to conduct business activities in states other than the one in which the business is registered and formed.
-To be qualified for business operation in other states, Delaware companies must apply for a Certificate of Authority, or a Statement & Designation, via the Secretary of State office of these states.
+To be qualified for business operation in other states, Delaware companies must apply for a Certificate of Authority, or a Statement & Designation, via the Secretary of State’s office of these states.

 A Delaware company will be classified as a foreign entity in that other state when doing business in states outside Delaware.
 It depends on certain situations to determine whether your Delaware business must meet the foreign qualification requirements.
 In some states, a certificate of good standing from the home state may be required for Delaware companies.

-2. Who needs to file foreign qualifications?
+2. Who needs to file a Delaware foreign qualification?

-A Delaware company wishing to do business in another state is normally required to obtain foreign qualifications.
+A Delaware company wishing to do business in another state is normally required to obtain foreign qualifications

 A Delaware company must foreign qualify in other states if it is engaged in intrastate business.
 But if it is engaged in interstate business, the company doesn’t have to qualify.
-Let’s see what is the difference between these types of business:
+Let’s see what is the difference between these types of businesses:

 Intrastate business.
-Your Delaware business is considered as intrastate business to other states when at least one part of the company is completely conducted in these states.
+Your Delaware business is considered an intrastate business to other states when at least one part of the company is completely conducted in these states.
 In this case, your company must meet foreign qualification requirements.

 For example, when your Delaware company sells the products from its warehouse in another state to customers within that state, your company is conducting intrastate business.
 Therefore, you are required to obtain a Certificate of Authority by that state.